r2c-CSE/semgrep-utilities/semgrep-ci/github/README.md

   * Approves PRs for all repos in an organization up to a configurable limit.
   * Merges PRs if `-m` flag is set.

-The onboarding script will catch errors in branch and commit creation, and print messages as to whether the error is concerning.
-Some errors are expected - for example, if you already have a branch of a particular name, and the script tries to create a branch with the same name, it records that the branch exists and proceeds.
+The onboarding script will catch errors during the branch and commit creation process, and print messages as to whether the error is concerning.
+Some errors are expected: for example, if you already have a branch of a particular name, and the script tries to create a branch with the same name, it records that the branch exists and proceeds.
 (Using a relatively unique branch name is recommended.
 The default is `add-semgrep`.)

 If unexpected errors occur when creating the branch and adding the file, onboarding for that repo will be skipped and the script will proceed to the next repo.